 It’s a direction that’s been well received.
-In its 2019 debut year, the CBR650R was the second best-selling sports bike in Europe and, for 2021, the CBR650R continues its development curve with user-driven detail improvements and a major upgrade for the front suspension.
+In its 19YM debut year, the CBR650R was the second best-selling sports bike in Europe.
+For 21YM, continued its development curve with user-driven detail improvements and a major upgrade for the front suspension.

-The major news of the CBR650R’s update is application of 41mm Showa Separate Function Big Piston USD forks* – high quality suspension that further heightens the bike’s handling ability.
+The CB650R received a significant refresh for 21YM.
+The major news was application of 41mm Showa Separate Function Big Piston (SSF-BP) USD forks – high quality suspension that really elevates the bike’s handling ability.

-EURO5 compliance for the engine has been achieved with no loss of top end power; other improvements include improved visibility for the LCD display, new headlight reflectors and USB Type-C charging socket under the seat.
-New side panels and number plate mount are minor cosmetic changes.
+EURO5 compliance for the engine was achieved with no loss of top end power; other detail improvements included improved visibility for the LCD display and USB Type-C charging socket under the seat.
+The headlight reflectors, side panels and rear mudguard were all also updated.

 - Four-piston, radial-mount front brake calipers and floating discs